zgsrc/fincal/README.md

 > Moments and moments with timezones have explicit timezones and are converted to the calendar timezone.

 > **TIP:** Use strings and objects to talk about relative and absolute times "over there".
-Use date objects and unix offsets to convert dates and times "here".
-For advanced control, use moments.
+Use javascript dates and unix offsets to convert dates and times "here".
+For advanced control, use moments (described below).

 ##### extended
 > A boolean flag indicating whether the call applies to regular trading hours (false or omitted) or extended trading hours (true).

-#### Timezones
+#### Moments and Timezones
+Locally, dates and times are separate things.
+Across timezones, they are inextricably linked and the logic gets complicated.
+Fincal uses [sugar](http://sugarjs.com/dates) and [moment](http://momentjs.com/) to simplify and enhance date parsing and comprehension.

+Examples of moment creation:

     // Current time in locale
     calendar.currentTime();